-The thing we love about the Blossom Cup is the price.
+The thing we love about it is the price.
 It’s often a few dollars cheaper than some of the older, more established cups, but it’s the same in terms of quality, materials, and manufacturing standards.

 There are thousands of reviews over on Amazon and most of them are excellent.
-Most of the negative ones seem to be about menstrual cups themselves, and not necessarily about the Blossom Cup specifically.
+Most of the negative ones seem to be about menstrual cups themselves, and not necessarily about this one specifically.

 Unlike the Diva Cup which has only one colour option, the Blossom Cup has an impressive 12.
 Why shouldn’t feminine hygiene products be fun?

-Another thing we love about the Blossom Cup is their 90 day money-back guarantee.
+Another thing we love about it is their 90 day money-back guarantee.
 If you’re looking for your first menstrual cup, this one can make a nice choice.
 If you can’t make it work, then get your money back.
 Of course, it’s a great cup and most people that buy it are pretty happy with it.

 The Blossom Cup is quite difficult to find in stores because it’s a bit new to the menstrual cup scene and isn’t that popular yet.
 In our experience, the best place to find it is on Amazon.

-There are more than 5000 reviews on Amazon, most of them 4 and 5 star for the Blossom menstrual cup.
+There are more than 5000 reviews on Amazon, most of them 4 and 5 stars.
 Here are the kinds of things they’re saying:

-“I LOVE my new Blossom Cup.
+“I LOVE my new menstrual cup.
 I’m never going back to using pads or tampons again.
 I’ve told all my friends about it.”

 “I wish I’d found out about this thing sooner.
 Sadly, I wasted all those years, and all that money on disposable products.
 I found the Blossom Cup easy to insert, and that it didn’t leak for the most part, as long as I took the time to make sure it was inserted correctly.”

-“The instructions that came along with the Blossom Cup were great, and along with watching a YouTube video, I was able to get up and running in no time.
+“The instructions that came along with the it were great, and along with watching a YouTube video, I was able to get up and running in no time.
 Love it.”